-With Injection Molding, granular plastic is fed by gravity from a hopper into a heated barrel.
+With injection Molding, granular plastic is fed by gravity from a hopper into a heated barrel.
 As the granules are slowly moved forward by a screw-type plunger, the plastic is forced into a heated chamber called the barrel, where it is melted.
 As the plunger advances, the melted plastic is forced through a nozzle that seats against the mold sprue bushing, allowing it to enter the mold cavity through a gate and runner system.
-The mold remains at a set temperature so the plastic can solidify almost as soon as the mold is filled.
+The injection molded part remains at a set temperature so the plastic can solidify almost as soon as the mold is filled.

 Injection Molding Cycle

 The sequence of events during the injection molding of a plastic part is called the injection molding cycle.
 The cycle begins when the mold closes, followed by the injection of the polymer into the mold cavity.
 Once the cavity is filled, a holding pressure is maintained to compensate for material shrinkage.
 In the next step, the screw turns, feeding the next shot to the front screw.
 This causes the screw to retract as the next shot is prepared.
-Once the part is sufficiently cool, the mold opens and the part is ejected.
-Molding companies typically use the formula below to determine a cycle time.
+Once the part is sufficiently cool, the mold opens and the injection molded part is ejected.
+Molding companies typically use the formula below to determine a cycle time of injection molds.